MakeAwesomeStuff/makeawesomehome/README.md

 # makeawesomehome

 A chore todo list that will make your home awesome!

-Developed by me and designed by the lovely Emily Pearce.
+Designed by the lovely Emily Pearce and developed by (David Langford) [https://github.com/That-David-Guy].

 ## Purpose